Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 Looking down a small paved road at a highway with buses going by and scenery of Tiger Leaping Gorge beyond

-As soon as I got off the bus, there was a driver waiting at the bus stop asked me if I wanted a ride up to Nuoyu, but I insisted on walking up.
+As soon as I got off the bus, there was a driver waiting at the bus stop asked me if I wanted a ride up to Nuoyu (Naxi Guesthouse), but I insisted on walking up, because I just wanted to.
+Readers who took the taxi ride up said they paid RMB 20, but some drivers try to ask for as much as 60.

 Despite the poor, overcast weather and occasional drops of rain, I set off in a high mood.